khaled-muwahed/wisdom-resources/README.md

 If I had more time, I would:
 - Implement sorting by category/date

 - Enhance styles and visual polish (animations, spacing, consistency)

+- Work with a more realistic GitHub workflow (feature branches + pull requests + code reviews)

 - Add end-to-end tests with Cypress or Playwright